-The last article that unleashed three common myths we encounter as we consider hiring a house cleaner have made other concerns about this matter surface.
-So let’s talk about four more issues we need to address because whether we like it or not at one point of our decision making process we will be confronted by these issues.
+The last article that unleashed three common myths we encounter as we consider hiring a house cleaner has made other concerns about this matter surface.
+So let’s talk about four more issues we need to address because whether we like it or not at one point of our decision-making process we will be confronted by these issues.

 Issue #1: Your privacy will be invaded!